binlecode/example-todo-vue/README.md

 The todo form is sourcing online free photos [source.unsplash.com](https://source.unsplash.com) as live background.
 An example api is like `https://source.unsplash.com/1280x700/?coffee`.
 There is a little background change button on the footer to switch different background image categories.

+## Backend modes

+There are two backend modes supported: RESTful, and local-storage.

+Local-storage mode: CRUD APIs are supported by `LocalStorageApiService` with localStorage on client (browser) side.
+This provides an easy way to run the SPA without REST web endpoints.

+REST mode: CRUD APIs calls are made from `ApiService` to a true REST endpoint `http://localhost:3000/todos`.
+This URL is reconfurable.

+The mode is set by `CRUD_API` environment variable in [`prod.env.js`](./config/prod.env.js) file.
+Uncomment this key to enable REST endpoint.

+A json-server based REST endpoint implementation is provided in this application to run along with SPA, see section below.

 ## json-server as backend REST data endpoints

 Json server is used and loaded with a `db.json` file as mock backend REST data service.